Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition

 \subsection{Handcrafted Methods}

-Early studies mainly described point clouds by extracting their geometric local features, including distance\cite{ref48}, point normal\cite{ref49}, angle\cite{ref50}, density\cite{ref51}, and so on.
+Early studies primarily described point clouds by extracting their geometric local features, including point normal \cite {ref49}, angle \cite {ref50}, among others.
 These methods have achieved success in point cloud registration and shape recognition.
-With the in-depth development of the research, researchers have started to attempt to encode the entire point cloud into a global feature descriptor.
-Z-Projection\cite{ref52} projects the point cloud onto a certain direction (such as the Z-axis), extracts angular and height information, and then calculates the similarity through the Sørensen distance or the Wasserstein distance.
-Fast Histogram\cite{ref53} uses a fast histogram to statistically analyze angular and height information and evaluates the similarity through the Wasserstein distance.
-M2DP\cite{ref54} projects the point cloud onto multiple two-dimensional planes, calculates the point density on each plane, and forms a signature vector.
-This method avoids the calculation of point normals, improving the computational efficiency, but some information may be lost.
-Scan Context\cite{ref55,ref56} divides the horizontal space into multiple annular regions and fan-shaped regions, forming a two-dimensional height matrix.
+As research progressed, researchers began to encode the entire point cloud into a global feature descriptor.
+For example, M2DP \cite{ref54} projects the point cloud onto multiple two-dimensional planes, calculates the point density on each plane, and forms a signature vector.
+This method avoids calculating point normals, thereby improving computational efficiency; however, some information may be lost.
+In contrast, Scan Context \cite {ref55,ref56} divides the horizontal space into multiple annular regions and fan-shaped regions, forming a two-dimensional height matrix.
 By performing nearest neighbor search through the annular key and the similarity score, good results have been achieved.
-To further enhance the performance, researchers have started to combine other types of features, such as intensity\cite{ref57}, spatial binary patterns\cite{ref58}, and so on.
-LiDAR Iris\cite{ref59} converts point cloud data into "iris images", generates binary signatures through the LoG-Gabor filter and threshold operations, and then calculates the similarity through the Hamming distance.
-STD\cite{ref18} proposes a stable triangle descriptor based on the invariance of the triangle shape.
+To further enhance performance, researchers have begun to combine other types of features, such as intensity\cite{ref57} and spatial binary patterns\cite{ref58}, among others.
+For instance, LiDAR Iris\cite{ref59} converts point cloud data into "iris images", generates binary signatures through the LoG-Gabor filter and threshold operations, and then calculates the similarity through the Hamming distance.
+In another direction, STD\cite{ref18} proposes a stable triangle descriptor based on the invariance of the triangle shape.
 By extracting key points and encoding them into triangle descriptors, it enables efficient position matching and geometric verification.
 Additionally, BoW3D\cite{ref82} employs an innovative bag-of-words model to process 3D LiDAR features.
 Finally, RING++\cite{ref83} constructs a rotation and translation invariant representation with strict mathematical guarantees by Radon transform, Fourier transform, and cross correlation, and solves the global localization problem on sparse maps.